DEVO27/DEVO27/README.md

 ![](https://imgur.com/E8hpYfq.gif)
 ### Hi there 👋
-My name is Austen and Full Stack Software Engineer.
+My name is Austen a Full Stack Software Engineer.
 Here are some facts about me!

 🔭 Current Projects:
 - I’m currently working on Deep Learning Handwritten Digit Reconition